 - Implementing and recording resulting changes in methods and procedures

-- Ensuring that information is disseminated to those responsible for quality in the organisation
+- Ensuring that information is shared with those responsible for quality in the organisation

 - Submitting relevant information for management review